 Messenger opens up a new channel for customers to interact with brands.
 These interactions now take place in real time with the help of AI-supported chatbots.
 They can answer questions and offer promos and produce better results than traditional digital funnels.

-Interest has also started to improve social trading opportunities.
-Purchasable lapel pins have been used with considerable success for several years.
-The platform recently released “Shop the Look,” which highlights items in an image that are available for sale.
-Pinterest also offers the option to upload a full product catalog.
+Interest has also begun to improve social trading opportunities.
+Commercially available pins have been used with considerable success for several years.
+The platform recently released "Shop the Look," which highlights items in an image that are for sale.
+Pinterest also offers the ability to upload a full catalog of products.

 What's next: social commerce trends to watch